The 14 Amazing Health Benefits of Celery

 Both men and women need this hormone, but men usually have about ten times the amount of it that women do.

-However, if either sex has too little of it, they will experience estrogen dominance that makes getting aroused very difficult.
 So by correcting this deficiency, a person’s body can return to having normal hormone levels.

 12. Fights Infections